Bureta Faraimo

-He has previously played for the Parramatta Eels and the New Zealand Warriors in the NRL, and Hull F.C. in the Super League.
+He has previously played for the Parramatta Eels in the NRL, and Hull F.C. in the Super League.

 Early life

-Faraimo was born in Wellington, New Zealand, and is of Tokelaun descent (Olohega) also known as Swains Island which is apart of American Samoa.
+Faraimo was born in Wellington, New Zealand, and is of Tokelaun descent (Olohega) also known as Swains Island which is a part of American Samoa.

 He played his junior rugby league for St. George, New Zealand.

 Club career

 New Zealand

 In 2010, Faraimo trialed with the New Zealand Warriors Under 20s team but didn't get a contract.
 Later that year, while playing for the Wainuiomata Lions, Faraimo was selected to play for the Wellington Orcas in the National Competition, scoring 12 tries in his first 3 games.

 Mackay Cutters

 In 2011, Faraimo moved to Australia to play for the Mackay Cutters in the Queensland Cup for more rugby league exposure.
 In just half a season, Faraimo had scored 29 tries.

 Parramatta Eels

 In November 2013, due to the exposure from the World Cup, Faraimo signed a two-year contract with National Rugby League team, the Parramatta Eels.

 In round 21 of the 2014 NRL season, Faraimo made his NRL debut for Parramatta against the Cronulla-Sutherland Sharks.
 He scored two tries on debut in the club's 32–12 win at Remondis Stadium.